Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-13-git-config.md

 ---
 layout: post
-title: 'My .gitconfig file'
+title: 'My .gitconfig file disected'
 date: 2024-06-13
 author: Kiran Rao
 ---

 This is my .gitconfig.
 Many are like it, but this one is mine.

 It's not long.
 It's not complicated.
-But I will break down each piece and why it's important.
+But it configures my most important tool.
+I will be breaking down piece by piece to better understand what I'm configuring and why it's important.

 ```sh
 [user]